 This section will help you determine which different media types you can use to install Debian.
 There is a whole chapter devoted to media, Chapter 4, Obtaining System Installation Media, which lists the advantages and disadvantages of each media type.
 You may want to refer back to this page once you reach that section.

-Whenever you see “CD-ROM” in this manual, it applies to both CD-ROMs and DVD-ROMs, because both technologies are really the same from the operating system's point of view.
+Whenever you see “CD-ROM” in this manual, it applies to all of CD-ROMs, DVD-ROMs and BD-ROMs, because all these technologies are really the same from the operating system's point of view.

 CD-ROM based installation is supported for most architectures.

 The network can be used during the installation to retrieve files needed for the installation.
 Whether the network is used or not depends on the installation method you choose and your answers to certain questions that will be asked during the installation.
 The installation system supports most types of network connections (including PPPoE, but not ISDN or PPP), via either HTTP or FTP.
 After the installation is completed, you can also configure your system to use ISDN and PPP.

 You can also boot the installation system over the network without needing any local media like CDs/DVDs or USB sticks.
 If you already have a netboot-infrastructure available (i.e. you are already running DHCP and TFTP services in your network), this allows an easy and fast deployment of a large number of machines.
 Setting up the necessary infrastructure requires a certain level of technical experience, so this is not recommended for novice users.
 This is the preferred installation technique for 32-bit MIPS (big-endian) .

 Diskless installation, using network booting from a local area network and NFS-mounting of all local filesystems, is another option.